L0LeR/TrueIssue/README.md

-# TrueIssue
+# TrueIsssue
-pretty easy hack for standchillow (PC)
+a Internal hack for StandChillow v2.0 (PC only)